 Willy Korn enters his fourth season as wide receivers coach at CSU in 2016.
-Korn is also in his second year as the Bucs' recruiting coordinator, and his efforts in attracting strong talent to CSU have shown in the new heights the progam continues to reach.
+Korn is also in his third year as the Bucs' recruiting coordinator, and his efforts in attracting strong talent to CSU have shown in the new heights the progam continues to reach.

 Korn helped a wide receivers group that was significantly impacted by injury in 2014.
 Despite season-ending injuries to leading receivers Kevin Glears and Larry Jones prior to the year, Korn's receivers helped lead CSU to an 8-4 overall record and a three-game winning streak to end Big South Conference play.
 Under Korn's watch, Nathan Perera made his return to the lineup after missing two straight seasons due to injury.
 Perera led the Bucs with 28 catches for 398 yards and two touchdowns, and showcased his big-play ability.
 Colton Korn continued to be a reliable go-to threat on third down, finishing close behind with 27 receptions for 326 yards and one touchdown.
 Chris Theodore gave CSU a big lift with 15 catches over the final six games of the campaign and a touchdown, while freshmen Jared Scotland showed promise with 141 yards receiving and two touchdowns before going down with an injury at the end of September.
 Kenny Dinkins also contributed immediately as a true freshman, reeling in 13 receptions for 177 yards and two touchdowns.